Aditya Chopra: 1995: Directorial debut and success

-Extensive work in Yash Raj Films
+1996–2002: Extensive work in Yash Raj Films

-Chopra eventually went on to write the dialogues and the story of his father's 1997 blockbuster Dil To Pagal Hai, (which won the National Award), also made under YRF.
-His next film as a director was the musical romantic drama Mohabbatein with Amitabh Bachchan and Shahrukh Khan, and also launched his brother Uday Chopra into the film industry.
-The film was also written and co-produced by Chopra and fared very well at the box office.
-The next film under the banner was the romantic comedy Mere Yaar Ki Shaadi Hai, in June 2002 which also starred his brother Uday alongside Tulip Joshi, Bipasha Basu and Jimmy Sheirgill.
+Chopra eventually went on to write the dialogues and the story of his father's 1997 musical romance Dil To Pagal Hai, (which won the National Film Award for Best Popular Film Providing Wholesome Entertainment), also made under YRF.
+His next film as a director was the musical romantic drama Mohabbatein (2000) starring Amitabh Bachchan, Shahrukh Khan and Aishwarya Rai, and also launched his brother Uday Chopra into the film industry.
+The film was also written and co-produced by Chopra and emerged as the highest-grossing film of the year, earning Chopra his second nomination for the Filmfare Award for Best Director.
+The next film under the banner was the romantic comedy Mere Yaar Ki Shaadi Hai (2002), which released in June 2002, starring his brother Uday alongside Tulip Joshi, Bipasha Basu and Jimmy Sheirgill.
 The film did moderately well at the box office.
-The studio's final release that year was the romantic drama Saathiya in December 2002 which starred Vivek Oberoi opposite Rani Mukerji.
+The studio's final release that year was the romantic drama Saathiya, a remake of the Tamil film Alai Payuthey, which starred Vivek Oberoi opposite Rani Mukerji.
+The film proved to be a major hit at the box office.

-2004: breakthrough in production
+2004: Breakthrough in production

-In 2004, Chopra produced Hum Tum, Dhoom and Veer-Zaara (for which he was also the screenwriter) under the YRF banner.
+In 2004, Chopra produced the romantic comedy Hum Tum, the action thriller Dhoom and the epic love saga Veer-Zaara (for which he was also the screenwriter) under the YRF banner.
 All three films went on to become major critical and commercial successes, earning more than ₹200 crore (unadjusted for inflation) in the worldwide market.
 The films became the sixth, third and highest-grossing Indian films of 2004.
-The company won most of the Indian film awards in the year, with Veer-Zaara also winning the National Award.
+The company won most of the Indian film awards in the year, with Veer-Zaara also winning the National Film Award for Best Popular Film Providing Wholesome Entertainment.